Beberibe

 Beberibe is a municipality in the state of Ceará in Brazil.
 Its estimated population in 2020 is 53,949.

-The municipality was created on June 5, 1892, and incorporated July 18, 1892.
-The name 'Beberibe' means "where the sugar cane grows".
+The municipality was created on 5 June 1892, and incorporated 18 July 1892.
+The name 'Beberibe' means "where the sugarcane grows".

 Geography

 The headquarters of the municipality are located in the town of Beberibe, which is situated about 80 km SE of Fortaleza, the state capital of Ceará.
 Near the town of Beberibe, and extending south-east along the coastline, are many magnificent beaches, popular with tourists.
 Sports such as kitesurfing are also popular at many of these beaches.

 The Beberibe Cliffs Natural Monument was instituted in 2004 to protect the sea cliffs of Beberibe, which at that time were being visited by 400 people per day.

 The designation protects the cliffs from damage, and allows visitors to access them only with authorized guides.

 The municipality contains the 29794 ha Prainha do Canto Verde Extractive Reserve, created in 2009 to protect a fishing community after a lengthy struggle against real estate speculators.

 The municipality is divided into several rural districts, aside from the municipal seat of the township of Beberibe.
 The districts are Parajuru, Paripueira, Itapeim, Sucatinga, and Serra do Félix.
 The districts are named after the major towns in them.